-ARE INSURANCE CARRIERS READY TO JUMPY INTO THE CLOUD?
+ARE INSURANCE CARRIERS READY TO JUMP INTO THE CLOUD?

 Property/casualty insurers have started getting their feet wet with moves to cloud computing for noncore office and support service functions.
 But they won’t realize the full benefits until they start moving mission-critical workloads to a cloud environment, according to Aviv Cohen and Meryl Golden of Earnix, who outline the benefits and address concerns about privacy and security.